psss/did/docs/config.rst

 This can be useful if you have several email aliases or if you want to generate report for the whole team.
 Note that the full email address format can be used on the command line as well.
+See :class:`did.base.User` for detailed information about the advanced email/login alias support.

 Order